wowemulation-dev/wooly-beast/doc/MySQLTestSetup.md

 ### Missing DBC/vmap Files

-- Verify DataDir path: should be `../../build-client-data` when running from `bin/`
+- Verify DataDir path: should be `../build-client-data` when running from install directory
 - Check `build-client-data/` contains `dbc/`, `maps/`, `vmaps/`

 ### Realm Not Showing in Client